cheukwing/hashkell/README.md

   -p,--parallelise         Whether to parallelise the input programs -s,--steps ARG           The number of steps to set the parallelisation
                            boundary to
-  -a,--separate atomic     Whether to separate atomic expressions into separate
+  -a,--separate-atomic     Whether to separate atomic expressions into separate
+                           nodes when building the dependency graph.
+This is likely to create a larger graph, exposing more parallelism than can actually be exploited.
+  -r,--keep-redundant      Whether to keep redundant arcs when building the
+                           dependency graph.
+This is likely to create a more cluttered graph, but should not affect the amount of parallelism actually exposed.
-                           nodes when building the graph -g,--graph               Whether to draw the graph of parallelisable functions -h,--help                Show this help text
+  -g,--graph               Whether to draw the graph of parallelisable functions -A,--draw-all            Whether to draw the graphs of all functions -h,--help                Show this help text
 ```